 Nomination On Insurance Policies – Facts and New Changes.
-Nomination is a right conferred by the section 39 of the Insurance Act 1938 on the holder of a Policy of Life Assurance (on his own life) to appoint a person/s to receive policy moneys in the event of the policy becoming a claim by the assured’s death.
+The nomination is a right conferred by the section 39 of the Insurance Act 1938 on the holder of a Policy of Life Assurance (on his own life) to appoint a person/s to receive policy money in the event of the policy becoming a claim by the assured’s death.
 As per the act, a nominee is a trustee and not the owner of the assets.
 In other words, he is only a caretaker of your assets.
 The nominee will only hold your money/asset as a trustee and will be legally bound to transfer it to the legal heirs.

-An Insurance policy is primarily supposed to protect the dependants of the life assured, financially, on the unfortunate event of his/her death.
+An insurance policy is primarily supposed to protect the dependants of the life assured, financially, on the unfortunate event of his/her death.
 But as per the act, nominating someone shall not necessarily mean that the nominee would be the ultimate beneficiary of the insurance money.
 This naturally created confusion because policyholders thought that the nominees they specified would be the eventual beneficiaries if they died.

 Insurance (Amendment) Act 2015 – New modification on nomination clause.

 According to the new rules, when a policyholder nominates his immediate family members such as parents, spouse or children, then the nominee or nominees will be beneficially entitled to the amount payable by the insurer.
-In other words if a beneficial nominee is available in the policy at the time of claim, other legal heirs will not have any claim on the money.
+In other words, if a beneficial nominee is available in the policy at the time of claim, other legal heirs will not have any claim on the money.

-Further to add, the new rules give rights to the nominee to collect the insurance money even on maturity of the policy in the event of the policyholder’s death.
-Before the amendment Act, a nominee had the right to collect the policy money only upon death of the life assured during the term of the policy, but not if a policyholder survived till maturity, but died before getting the maturity corpus.
+Further to add, the new rules give rights to the nominee to collect the insurance money even on the maturity of the policy in the event of the policyholder’s death.
+Before the amendment Act, a nominee had the right to collect the policy money only upon the death of the life assured during the term of the policy, but not if a policyholder survived till maturity, but died before getting the maturity corpus.

 Nomination on Insurance Policies – Points to remember

-- The policy holder can make changes to the nomination any number of times according to his will.
+- The policyholder can make changes to the nomination any number of times according to his will.

 Nomination Vs Assignment – Key differences

 |Nomination Vs Assignment

 |Basis for comparison

-|Appointment of a person, by the policy holder to receive the policy benefits, on the event of death of the policy holder||Transfer of right, title and interest of the policy to another person.|
+|Appointment of a person, by the policyholder to receive the policy benefits, on the event of the death of the policyholder

-|Favour||Generally made in favour of immediate relatives||Assignment can be done in favour of any person or firm
+|An assignment can be done in favor of any person or firm

-|Condition||No conditions specified||Assignment can be absolute with no conditions or conditional based on the situation.
+|An assignment can be absolute with no conditions or conditionally based on the situation.

-|Who can make changes||Only policy holder can change nomination||Assignee can further assign the policy if he enjoys full rights in the policy (Absolute assignment)
+|The assignee can further assign the policy if he enjoys full rights in the policy (Absolute assignment)